-After five years of exposure, all of the untreated control stakes are decayed as expected.
-The unwrapped CCA stakes are showing slight attack as are the exposed, buried ends of the untreated but wrapped stakes.
+After four years of exposure, all of the untreated control stakes are decayed as expected.
+The unwrapped CCA stakes are showing slight attack as are the untreated but wrapped stakes.
 The wrapped CCA stakes did not show any signs of attack.